ThePhD/sol2/docs/source/errors.rst

 Running Scripts
 ---------------

 Scripts can have syntax errors, can load from the file system wrong, or have runtime issues.
 Knowing which one can be troublesome.
-There are various small building blocks to load and run code, but to check errors you can use the overloaded :ref:`script/script_file functions on sol::state/sol::state_view<state-script-function>`
+There are various small building blocks to load and run code, but to check errors you can use the overloaded :ref:`script/script_file functions on sol::state/sol::state_view<state-script-function>`, specifically the ``safe_script`` variants.
+These also take an error callback that is called only when something goes wrong, and Sol comes with some default error handlers in the form of ``sol::script_default_on_error`` and ``sol::script_pass_on_error``.

 Compiler Errors / Warnings
 --------------------------